 National Council of Nonprofits informs the sector of policy developments and significant trends that impact all charitable nonprofits around the country.
 Nonprofit Association of Washington is a state affiliate of the National Council of Nonprofits – as a NAWA member you gain access to all of the information and resources available through the National Council and benefit from the shared experience of state nonprofit associations across the county.

 Nonprofit Association of Washington partners with regional networks across the state to host trainings and gatherings of interest to the nonprofit community.
 These networks help provide local support to organizations in their area and disseminate information about NAWA’s resources to the broader nonprofit community.
 We provide ongoing assistance to these regional networks, many of which meet regularly to forge connections, share resources, and discuss relevant topics.
+For more information on our partner nonprofit networks, visit our Community Engagement page.

 Capacity Building Partners